jtcrowson/scully-multi-markdown-page-builder-plugin-homepage/homepage/header.md

 A [Scully Plugin](https://scully.io/docs/plugins/) for creating a static page from multiple markdown files.

-This page was created from nine markdown files and some CSS!  **No HTML.** 🙌
+**This page was created from multiple markdown files and some CSS!
+No HTML.** 🙌